ciscovlahakis/startup-ideas-cli/README.md

 # startup-ideas-cli
-Enter a startup idea name and description.
+A CLI for entering startup idea names and descriptions.
 See list of startup ideas.

 # usage
 Run `ruby app.rb` in terminal.

-- Ruby version: `3.2.1`